scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 The point here is that robust statistics can make a practical difference with real-world data (even when N is considered large).
-Many other examples of robust statistics making a practical difference with real-world data have been documented (see :cite:`hill1982robustness`:cite:`wilcox2009robust`:cite:`wilcox2001fundamentals`).
+Many other examples of robust statistics making a practical difference with real-world data have been documented :cite:`hill1982robustness`:cite:`wilcox2009robust`:cite:`wilcox2001fundamentals`.

 It is important to note that robust methods may also fail to reject when a traditional test rejects (remember that traditional